Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/ts.md

 ### About the function

 Creates a time series for further use in expressions.
-This function serve as a way to declare and initialize a time series.
+This function serves as a way to declare and initialise a time series.

 ### Syntax